micro-community/micro/docs/blog/_posts/2018-11-29-connect-native.md

 systems concerns as a client library, which eliminates this overhead.
 Native integration with Connect gives us all its benefits while maintaining direct point to point connections for performance.

 The consul documentation provides an overview of how this works.
-In Go Micro's case we initialise a consul registry with the connect option enabled and setup the broker and transport tls config.
+In Go Micro's case we initialize a consul registry with the connect option enabled and setup the broker and transport tls config.

 <img src="https://www.consul.io/assets/images/connect-native-overview-cc9dc497.png" />